 Suvorov wanted to test in mice whether pollutants might cause or intensify behaviors typical of autism or ADHD.
 If the chemicals did, that might explain recent increases in the number of people diagnosed with the disorders.

 For its new study, Suvorov’s team exposed pregnant mice to high doses of one of three common chemicals.
 They were bisphenol S (Bis-FEE-nul S), BDE-47 and TBBPA.
 Bisphenol S is used in some clear plastics and papers used to make cash-register receipts.
 BDE-47 and TBBPA are flame retardants.
 Companies no longer use BDE-47, though.
 Scientists suspect it may have harmful health effects in people.
 The dose of BDE-47 given to mice in the study was similar to the amount that studies have shown has accumulated in the bodies of humans, Suvorov says.
 And everyone is exposed to TBBPA.
-That’s because it is now one of the most widely used chemicals for making materials fire resistant.Each of the three chemicals can affect hormones.
-Scientists call such chemicals endocrine disruptors .
-For instance, BPS can work like a weak version of estrogen.
+That’s because it is now one of the most widely used chemicals for making materials fire resistant.work like a weak version of estrogen.
 That’s the body’s primary female sex hormone.

 Mice were exposed to different of these chemicals in the womb.
 Later, as adults, the mice encountered a stranger mouse.
 Mice that had been exposed to a pollutant now moved more quickly around the stranger than unexposed animals did.
 This suggests the exposed animals felt anxious, Suvorov says.
 Indeed, mice exposed to these chemicals avoided the stranger mice and spent more time alone.
 In contrast, mice not exposed to any of the three chemicals sniffed strangers longer and acted friendlier.